Solar energy firm Lumio filed for Chapter 11 bankruptcy after getting caught up in a “severe liquidity crisis” following a fall in market demand.

 The firm blamed factors such as high interest rates and borrowing challenges faced by solar companies for contributing to the bankruptcies.
 High rates make borrowing expensive, discouraging customers from installing solar devices.
 The rise in rates boosted the cost of capital for businesses, affecting their financial situation.

 “Smaller contractors, in particular, struggled to absorb these increased costs, lacking the financial buffers of larger firms.
-This disparity led to a disproportionate impact on these smaller players, many of whom were forced to close their doors,” the post said.
+This disparity led to a disproportionate impact on these smaller players, many of whom were forced to close their doors,” the post reads.

-A new rule implemented in April 2023 by the California Public Utilities Commission (CPUC) substantially reduced the amount of money customers who installed solar energy can make by selling excess energy back to the grid.
+A new rule implemented in April 2023 by the California Public Utilities Commission (CPUC) substantially reduced the amount of money that customers who installed solar energy can make by selling excess energy back to the grid.

 “All over California we are seeing the grim reality of how the CPUC’s cuts to solar are taking livelihoods away from thousands of families,” Bernadette Del Chiaro, executive director of the California Solar and Storage Association, said in a statement in December 2023.